mosesintech/forum/server/README.md

 | PUT    | /api/categories/:id | Updates the category with the specified `id`.
 Returns the modified document. |
 | DELETE | /api/categories/:id | Removes the category with the specified `id` and returns the deleted category.                                                            |

+POST, PUT, and DELETE are exclusively Administrator actions.

 ### Forums

 | Method | URL            | Description                                                                                                                       |